 - Nausea or vomiting

 - Trouble passing gas

-- Difficulty urinating
+- Trouble urinating (peeing)

 - Bleeding from your rectum